Legal

 • Acceptable use: no abuse, no scraping, no impersonation.

-• Account closure and data export — see also /data-subject-rights.
+• Account closure and data export.
+See also /data-subject-rights.

-Practitioner terms by country
+Practitioner terms by entity

 The practitioner general terms are entered into with the Doctena entity established in the country where the practice operates.
 Each entity's terms govern the use of the practitioner platform, the calendar, the messaging, the optional video consultation feature, billing, and the rights and obligations of the parties.
 The terms are accompanied by the Data Processing Agreement.
+The published versions below are reproduced from the binding contract text; they exist only in the languages in which each entity issues them.

 Choice of law and forum

 The practitioner terms select the law and the competent forum of the country of the contracting entity.
-The patient terms reserve mandatory consumer-protection rules of the patient's habitual residence — these rules cannot be derogated from by contract.
+The patient terms reserve mandatory consumer-protection rules of the patient's habitual residence.
+These rules cannot be derogated from by contract.

 How we change terms